alwaysdata/documentation/content/accounts/account-transfer/index.en.md

 {{< fig "images/accounts.en.png" "" >}}

-**This ends the current subscription and opens it in the recipient profile.** A reimbursement will automatically be made, on a pro rata basis, to the issuer profile.
+**This ends the current subscription and opens it in the recipient profile.** There are two possibilities of cession:

+- a prorata refund is automatically executed on the issuer profile - the recipient profile is then charged upon acceptance of the cession;
+- the expiry date of the subscription is kept - no prorata refund will be emitted to the issuer profile.

-Until the new owner validates the disposal, the issuer profile remains the account owner and can cancel it in the **Transfers** tab.
+Until the new owner validates the cession, the issuer profile remains the account owner and can cancel it in the **Transfers** tab.

 [^1]: The client history includes support tickets, invoicing, and actions carried out on the alwaysdata administration interface and its API.